 - Be comfortable with the UNIX command-line environment including compiler/ debugging tools.
 Students without this background may wish to sit in on the undergraduate UNIX Tools lecture series in Michaelmas Term.

 Please note: at the time of writing, this module is under active development.
-Some change is expected between the material and labs described here and the module to be taught in Lent Term 2015.
+Some change is expected between the material and labs described here.
+Note that the module is to be taught at the end of Lent Term and the beginning of Easter Term 2015.
 Overall, however, the module content and approach will be as described here.

-The eight-week term is split up into into three submodules:
+The sessions are split up into three submodules:

-- Weeks 1-2: Introduction to kernels and kernel tracing/analysis
+- Lent Weeks 6-7: Introduction to kernels and kernel tracing/analysis

 The purpose of this submodule is to introduce students to the structure of a contemporary operating system kernel through tracing and profiling.
 Students will gain familiarity with practical systems tools such as DTrace and hardware performance counters, as well as with data interpretation, analysis, and presentation using Python and GraphViz.
 They will write a first lab report which will receive feedback from the instructor, but not count towards the final mark.

-Monday 19 January 10:00 FS07 Lecture: Course introduction / tracing and performance analysis (1h)
+Monday 23February 11:00 FS07 Lecture: Course introduction / tracing and performance analysis (1h)